Hot weather prompted the DNR to warn lake goers about the potential dangers of blue-green algae.

 Blue-green algae can produce toxins that can be fatal to fish, cattle and pets that drink the water.
 Several dogs have died from swimming in ponds with blue-green algae.
 It can also cause a rash and respiratory problems in people.
 People are advised to stay away if the water is questionable.
 If you or your pet come in contact with blue-green algae, wash thoroughly as soon as possible and keep your pets from licking the algae off their fur.
 Botulism outbreaks are almost always associated with blue-green algae.
 Waterfowl and shorebirds can die within hours of exposure and the death is rapid for pets and livestock.

 Common symptoms in humans include sore throats, coughs, congestion, itchy skin and abdominal pain.
-Health effects occur when high levels of blue-green algae toxins are swallowed, through contact with skin or when airborne droplets are inhaled while swimming, boating and skiing.
+Health effects occur when high levels of blue-green algae toxins are swallowed, through contact with skin or when airborne droplets are inhaled while swimming, boating, and skiing.

-Algae blooms occur when the conditions for algae growth are optimal.
-These conditions include:
+Algae blooms occur when the conditions for algae growth

 -Lots of sun.